Mysore Rasam

 - Next add cumin seeds, grated coconut and fry till the coconut is light brown.

 - Take the fried ingredients to the mixer and let it cool off.
-Grind all the ingredients to a fine paste by adding 3-4 tbsp of water.
+Grind all the ingredients to a fine paste by adding 3-4 tablespoon of water.

 LET’S START MAKING THE RASAM